Fire Safety

 - hotels and B&Bs, restaurant and takeaways, and leisure venues such as a gym, concert arena, theatre, cinema, theme park or zoo

-Our fire safety teams cover a range of areas.
+Our fire safety teams cover a range of areas, from licensing for explosives and petroleum to legal enforcement powers, where necessary.

 Certain licences are granted by councils, not us.
 However, under Article 42 of Regulatory Reform (Fire Safety) Order 2005 (FSO), the local authorities must ensure that we can make representations before any licence is issued under the Licensing Act 2003.
 This is to protect ‘public safety’.
 Some examples are: